Life in the White River Lessons

 Mussels

-#LifeInTheWhiteRiver continues this week with Mussels.
-Freshwater mussels in our area use fish as part of their life cycle.
+#LifeInTheWhiteRiver-Mussels.
+Most of our native freshwater mussels in this area use fish as part of their life cycle.
 Baby mussels, called glochidia, attach to fish fins and gills to absorb nutrients.
-Most can’t just attach to just any fish, they have to attach to SPECIFIC fish, or they will not survive.
+Most can’t just attach to just any fish, they have to attach to SPECIFIC fish or they will not survive.
 To get her babies on a fish, the mother mussel’s body changes and creates a “lure” to attract the fish.
 The lure may look like a favorite food item or a mate.
 When the fish gets close, the glochidia are released in a cloud, quickly attaching to the fish’s gills or fins.
 The glochidia will ride along on the fish for a small time, then drop off and spend the rest of their lives on the stream bottom.

 Freshwater mussels are amazing animals, but they have the weirdest names!
 In this area, these include the Fatmucket, Giant Floater, Creeper, Slippershell, Spike, White Heelsplitter, and Wavyrayed Lampmussel.